Socorro High School (Socorro, Texas): History

 As early as 1970, population growth began to create problems for Socorro High School.
 In 1971, it could not accommodate the increasing enrollment, and a split session was adopted.
 Half of the student body attended from 7 am until noon, and the other half from noon until 5 pm.
 By 1972, expansion of the school temporarily alleviated those problems, but the issue would continue for years.
 By 1977, enrollment grew to the point that a separate junior high school was required.
 This too, was a temporary solution to the burgeoning population in the area, and Socorro Junior High School would last only until the mid-1980s.
 Socorro Junior High would eventually be converted into a part of Socorro High School.

 In 1982, Bill Sybert was hired as superintendent of Socorro ISD.
 His major focus was to give the district an identity.
 His leadership created a "new face" for SISD.
 One of his big changes was the implementation of the K-8 concept.
 Junior high schools would no longer be built, but rather local schools would enroll students from kindergarten through eighth grade.
 This allowed the district to combine Socorro Junior High School with Socorro High, giving the high school the space it needed to become a state-of-the art school.
 Sybert embarked on a major remodeling program for SHS that not only included numerous academic facilities, but facilities for extracurricular activities as well.
 The result was a high school facility that took a back seat to none.
 Included in the expansion was a theater that could seat 1234 people, second only to the El Paso Civic Center in capacity, The Pit was the largest high school gymnasium in the city and second only to the Haskins Center, and the Socorro High School Library was the largest high school library in the state of Texas at the time.

 Extracurricular activities

 Athletics

-All SISD high schools offer the following athletic programs: baseball, basketball, cheerleading, cross country, football, golf, soccer, softball, swimming, tennis, track, volleyball and wrestling.
+The Socorro High School Bulldogs compete in the following sports: